 Balance is never easy.
 Each day has its ups and downs.
 We all have our joys and sorrows, triumphs and failures.
 That’s life.
 All the emotions of life affect us in different ways, at different times.
 How do you find balance?
 If a man is sitting with one foot in boiling water and another foot in freezing ice, it does not mean that, on the average, he is comfortable.
 Balance can only be achieved by the way we look at life.
-A glass can be seen as half full or half empty.
+Glass can be seen as half full or half empty.
 I always prefer to emphasise the positive in everything.
 It removes a lot of stress and gives joy.

 What’s your advice to young people – how should a guy approach a woman to ask her out?

 There’s no magic formula, you will learn as you go along.
 The most important thing is to respect a woman.
-Don’t see a woman as a game, as a score card.
+Don’t see a woman as a game, as a scorecard.
 Humour is a great way to approach a woman, make her laugh and you will be liked.
 Be genuine in your questions.
 Pay a compliment if you mean it, or else don’t do it.
-Forced or clichéd compliments are real turn offs.
+Forced or clichéd compliments are real turn-offs.